Building your business may represent a lifetime of hard work. To get the full rewards, you need the right exit - both financially and as a manager.

 - In an ideal world, you would have possible exit routes in mind when you first set up the business.
-But at the very least you should start planning a few years ahead.
+At the very least you should start planning a few years ahead.

 - Planning lets you get your business into the best possible shape for an exit.

-- Identify a particular year, level of sales or other objective (eg if you plan to retire at 60, you might want to start considering your exit at 55.
-You can always change your plans later if you need to).
+- Identify a particular year, level of sales or other objective.
+For example, if you plan to retire at 60, you might want to start considering your exit at 55.
+You can always change your plans later if you need to.

-- your objectives as a shareholder (see 2)
+- your objectives as a shareholder (see Shareholder objectives);

-- your objectives for the business (see 3)
+- your objectives for the business (see Company objectives);

-- your objectives as a manager (see 4)
+- your objectives as a manager (see Management objectives).

 - Many owner-managers have an inflated idea of the true value of their business.

-Most exits are management buy-outs or family succession, at a modest sale price.
+- Most exits from small businesses are management buy-outs (MBOs) or family successions, at a modest sale price.

-This is the goal for many shareholders who want to retire and need a pension.
+- This is the major goal for many shareholders who want to retire and need a pension.

-- The sale must succeed, so you need more than one potential option, and you must be prepared to accept less than the best achievable price.
+- The sale must succeed, so you need more than one potential option.
+You must be prepared to accept less than the best achievable price.

-2.4 You may prefer to sell it to a management team you have worked closely with.
+You may prefer to sell to a management team you have worked closely with.